Though Freddie Mercury and Mary Austin never officially married, they were engaged for six years before he joined Queen and became a superstar.

 When Freddie Mercury passed away from AIDS-related complications in November 1991 he left Mary Austin most of his estate, including the Garden Lodge mansion where she still currently resides.
 He even entrusted her to scatter his ashes in a secret location that she has still never revealed.

-After this look at Freddie Mercury’s wife, read about another of his long-term partners, Jim Hutton.
+After this look at the story of Mary Austin, read about another of his long-term partners, Jim Hutton.
 Then, check out some amazing photos of Freddie Mercury’s life and career.